 Almost any information a student might need can be found on the website at www.ocean.edu.
-From there you can browse through the many pages of information (the "Current Students" link is a good place to begin) or use our quick links or search feature to find something specific.
+From there you can browse through the many pages of information or use our quick links or search feature to find something specific.